The St. Pete/Clearwater Craft Beer Trail runs north to south from Tarpon Springs to St. Pete — an hour’s drive, end to end.

 Midway through the Gulp Coast, you’ll find a range of beer experiences from hole-in-the-wall brew gems to sophisticated craft beer meccas.
 Discover what’s brewing in Clearwater and Largo.

 Looking for something a bit different?
 How about drinking movie-themed beers from beakers while watching a cult classic?!
 Grindhaus prides itself on small batch experimental brews and features a tour and tasting model, which gets you a flight of four 8-ounce tasters and a tour for 12 bucks.
-And when you get hungry, there’s great BBQ connected to the joint at HiFi Homebrew and BBQ Supply.

 Located just one block off Main Street in quaint downtown Safety Harbor and named after the shape of Pinellas County, it’s housed inside a restored warehouse with a large tasting room and a beer garden with picnic tables, yard games and live music.
 Crooked Thumb is family and pet friendly with an extremely approachable staff.